 Seychelles, Indian Ocean, East Africa

-I always offer the National Societies the opportunity to use my visit as a way of creating local visibility.
+I always offered the National Societies the opportunity to use my visit as a way of creating local visibility.
 Seychelles July 2016.

 My friends at the Red Cross Society of Seychelles gave me this great honor! www.seychellesredcross.sc